TL;DR

 Combinations are super-additive: GAD+EER exceeds the sum of individual reductions, confirming capacity and coherence target orthogonal failure modes.

-EER transfers to real monocular video.
-On 4 HyperNeRF scenes, with 4DGS and the same λ=0.05 tuned on synthetic D-NeRF — no per-dataset re-tuning — EER reduces the gap on every scene at near-zero quality cost:
+EER transfers to real monocular video, in the regime where there is overfitting to remove.
+On 5 HyperNeRF scenes, with 4DGS and the same λ=0.05 tuned on synthetic D-NeRF — no per-dataset re-tuning — EER reduces the gap on the 3 high-baseline-gap scenes ($>$ 4 dB) at near-zero quality cost; on the 2 low-baseline-gap scenes ($<$ 2 dB) it is approximately neutral, as expected when the deformation field is already coherent:

 Scene Baseline gap EER gap Reduction ΔTest PSNR